When Cutting Crew’s Nick Van Eede released the song “(I Just) Died in Your Arms,” he was frequently told he should perform it with an orchestra.

-Cutting Crew, becoming a foursome in 1986, entered the studio the same year to record the multimillion-selling debut album, “Broadcast,” one year before “(I Just) Died in Your Arms” exploded and made them stars at home and in the USA where it hit No. 1.
+Cutting Crew, becoming a foursome in 1986, entered the studio the same year to record the multimillion-selling debut album “Broadcast,” one year before “(I Just) Died in Your Arms” exploded and made them stars at home and in the United States, where it hit No. 1.

-Throughout the years, Van Eede says his lyrics have changed meaning over time.
+Throughout the years, Van Eede says his lyrics have changed meaning.

 “Obviously, the lyrics can mean something at the time when you write them,” he says.
 “I’ve always been amazed by people who get in touch over the years.

-“For me, to sign them again, that was amazing.
+“For me, to sing them again, that was amazing.
 There was a lot of tissue on the floor.
 I’ve lost my dad, my brother, Kevin (MacMichael).
-Those lyrics they take on a whole different tact.
+Those lyrics, they take on a whole different tact.
 It was a privilege.
 I was scared at first and nervous at first.